Onunu2/Currency-Converter/README.md

 - I haven’t done the chart yet because I wasn’t sure where to place it or which currency to use.
 However, if it’s critical, I’d be able to work on it once I have some clarification on a few points.

+## Deployment
+You can find here https://onunu2.github.io/Currency-Converter the project running.
+I t is deployed on github.